 We’ve highlighted three barriers below.

-Lack of Integration of Digital Mental Health Services in Clinicians’ Workflow.
-It is challenging to refer patients easily when digital mental health systems are not integrated into clinicians’ workflow.
+Lack of integration of digital mental health services in clinicians’ workflow - It is challenging to refer patients easily when digital mental health systems are not integrated into clinicians’ workflows.

 A collaborative care model can increase digital mental health referrals by:

-Leveraging millions of people who use mobile health and wellness apps.
-According to research, smartphone penetration in the US is 81%.
+Leveraging millions of people who use mobile health and wellness apps - According to research, smartphone penetration in the US is 81%.
 But despite the widespread use of digital apps that help with mental health, these apps are not yet widely integrated into medical settings.
 Apps are a direct extension of care rather than options patients seek out on their own.
-Approximately 70% of people living with depression and anxiety are interested in using digital tools such as mobile apps, but only 10% have actually done so.
+Approximately 70% of people living with depression and anxiety are interested in using digital mental health tools, but according to NCBI, only 10% have sought them out.
 If the collaborative care model directs more people toward these digital apps, there would be an increase in usage and engagement.

 The collaborative care model can significantly increase the uptake of and engagement of digital mental health platforms and apps.
 It can also help to reduce the stigma surrounding mental health by incorporating digital mental health tools.